Circularity & Transparency: Regenerative Fashion

 Frequently Asked Questions

-What happens if I can't make the sessions?
+What happens if I can't make the live sessions?

 What's the refund policy?